johnbywater/quantdsl/README.md

 #### Wait

-In *Quant DSL*, a *"Wait"* is an expression that contains a date and another expression.
+In *Quant DSL*, a *"Wait"* is an expression that contains a date and an expression.
 A *Wait* effectively combines *Settlement* and *Fixing*, so that the expression it contains is both fixed at a particular time, and also discounted back to the observation time.

 ```python
 >>> eval("Wait('2024-01-01', Market('NBP'))", iterestRate=2.5, observationTime=observationTime, marketCalibration=marketCalibration, pathCount=200000)